Distance Dietetic Program

 Eligibility for Online Programs by State of Residence

-We cannot accept online students from Kentucky and North Carolina.
-UNC has secured approval from 48 states, as required by new federal regulations; however we are unable to accept applications at this time for our online programs from students residing in these two states.
+We cannot accept online students from California, Florida and Massachusetts.
+UNC has secured approval from 47 states, as required by new federal regulations; however we are unable to accept applications at this time for our online programs from students residing in these three states.

 If you would like us to inform you when UNC is able to accept your application for online courses, please email Amy Baird and include your state of residence in the email.